 We believe in what we do.
 So, it’s no surprise that many of our staff and board have a personal connection to our mission.

-Twenty years after our founding in 1995, our staff and Board continue to be true believers in our model and some would even testify to its efficacy – since many are themselves, permanent parents to youth.
+Twenty three years after our founding in 1995, our staff and Board continue to be true believers in our model and some would even testify to its efficacy – since many are themselves, permanent parents to youth.
 Some of our staff and board are also former foster youth; in essence each member of our board and leadership team has a personal connection to our mission which informs their passion and commitment to the agency.

 Board of Directors

 Sales & Marketing Executive/Entrepeneur

 Gretchen Beidl began working with kids in care as a CASA (Court Appointed Special Advocate) in 2011.
 She then became a mentor to a teenager who eventually came to live with her and her husband, Michael.
 They now have two young women who have joined their family along with Michael’s two children who are immensely supportive.